Jingo88/bestMovies/README.md

     xhr.send();
 };
 ```
 Here is the "POST" function.
 This is the function to create the movie details when a single title is selected.
 You can console.log "parsed" to see how the data coming back is formatted.
 All of the createElements / setAttributes / appendChild are all for DOM Manipulation.
-In this example we are clearing out the HTML from the "page" div and repopulating it with the selected content.
+In this example we are clearing out the HTML from the "page" div (clearData()) and repopulating it with the selected content.

 ```
 function singleMovie(movie){